xavierfourrage/xavierfourrage/README.md

 # 👋 Hi there, I'm Xavier Fourrage!

-Welcome to my GitHub page!
-I'm an OSIsoft/Aveva PI System Sr Specialist, passionate about developing applications using the AF SDK and PI WebAPI frameworks.
+Welcome to my GitHub page, I'm an OSIsoft/Aveva PI System Sr Specialist, passionate about developing applications using the AF SDK and PI WebAPI frameworks.
 My skills range from C# and Angular to TypeScript, HTML, and CSS.

 ## What I Do